-College Type of Presentation College of Business and E Poster Presentation conomics Supervised by: Dr. Zahirul Hoque Presenter Information: Muaaz jamous Sara Ali Gargoum 20135050 20154001 -
+College College of Business and E conomics Supervised by: Dr. Zahirul Hoque Type of Presentation Poster Presentation Presenter Information: Muaaz jamous 201350509 9 Sara Ali Gargoum 201540019 9

 Social media has been very popular for people of all ages over the last decade.
 The goal of this study is to investigate the impact of the use of social media on student learning.
 This project also aims to compare the extent of use of social media, engagement in co-curricular activities and academic achievements between the male and female students.
 Students, both male and female, enrolled in any UAE University undergraduate and graduate level courses during Fall 2015 were considered.
 A structured questionnaire was administered to the students to collect data regarding their familiarity with social media, including Facebook, extent of use, engagement in co-curricular activities, and earned GPA in Fall 2015.
 Both male and female students were considered.
 The data was analyzed using the Minitab 17 software package to find out the impact of social media on the student's academic achievement and engagement in co-curricular activities.
 In the analysis of data, both descriptive and inferential statistics were used.
 No statistically significant relationship between the use of social media and students' learning has been found.
-The relationship between the use of social media and students' learning has been found.
-The relationship between the use of social media and students' learning has been found.
+The relationship between the use of social media and students' co-curricular engagement is also found to be insignificant.